 The original portion of the house, corresponding today to the southern part of the ground floor, was built around 1907 within a vineyard that does no longer exist.
 The house was erected by the family De Viti de Marco belonging to the lesser local nobility, who held it until the ‘70s.
 Particularly involved in the works was Antonio De Viti de Marco, a University Professor and Member of Parliament, a pioneer in the field of study of Finance as we know it today; remarkably, he was one of the only 12 professors who refused to take an oath to the Fascist regime.
 Until the ‘60s the house was occasionally home to youth in need.
 And even today some villagers of the nearby towns keep alive the memory of the generosity, open-mindedness and social involvement of Prof. Antonio and his family, notably the women: his American wife Etta Lathrop Dunham, his daughter Lucia, his sister Carolina and her daughters, Lucia and Giulia Starace.
 The latter, for example, put a great effort to encourage the appreciation of the traditional craftsmanship to the benefit of the local community; as well as to support alternative farming techniques such as organic and biodynamic agriculture, thus anticipating of a couple of decades the environmental awareness increasingly spreading today.

-The weekly prices include: electricity, gas and water utility charges; bed&bathroom linen; housekeeping service two hours twice a week.
+The weekly prices include: electricity, gas and water utility charges; bed&bathroom linen; housekeeping service two hours once a week.
 The final cleaning fee is to be set aside upon arrival, € 120,00.
 On request and at extra cost, additional hours of housekeeping service.